adaltas/node-nikita/docs/content/about/tutorial.md

 ### Actions handler

 An action is the basic building block in Nikita.
-It is basically a function, called a handler, with some associated metadata, called config.
+It is basically a function, called a handler, with some associated configuration, called `config`.
 It is materialized as a JavaScript object, for example:

 ```js
 {